paazmaya/image-flatify/README.md

 ## Version history

+* `v2.0.1` (2020-05-28)
+  - Dependencies updated, as usual
+  - Try to allow `mediainfo` exiting with non-zero value, even when it succeeds
+  - Run tests also against Node.js version 14.
+Now versions 10, 12, and 14 of Node.js are covered
 * `v2.0.0` (2020-02-01)
   - Minimum Node.js version lifted from `8.11.1` to `10.13.0`
   - Now always printing the total number of files touched, verbose or not